 Adult Kung Fu

-Wu Dao’s Adult Kung Fu program is designed to help students improve their overall health and to learn the martial concepts and movements of Kung Fu.
+Wu Dao’s Adult Kung Fu program is designed to help students improve their overall health and to learn basic martial concepts and movements of Kung Fu.
 We focus on helping students to develop their strength, endurance, flexibility and coordination through warm ups, core training, martial techniques and forms practice.

 Our curriculum is based on Choy Lay Fut Kung FuI It is a Southern style built on a solid foundation of accessible fighting applications designed to rapidly build confidence and coordination in a self- defense situation.
 While Choy Lay Fut has it's roots in the South of China, there is a Northern influence to our style, which brings higher kicks and more agile footwork than some other southern styles.

 Our Shaolin curriculum is available, by invitation of the Head Instructor, to senior students, as the style is generally more intricate and the applications are less obvious than in Choy Lay Fut.
 Wu Dao benefits from visits by 31st generation Shaolin Warrior Monk, Shifu Shi De Cheng to pass on authentic Shaolin Kung Fu.

-Learning to use Kung Fu for self defense and fighting is an essential part of Kung Fu training and includes basic techniques such as striking, falling, throwing and body conditioning.
+Learning to use Kung Fu for self defense and fighting is an essential part of Kung Fu training, and includes basic techniques such as striking, blocking, falling, throwing and body conditioning.
 During applications training and sparring, students practice traditional techniques that are unique to their style of Kung Fu.
 Students work through three different stages to improve their skill and comfort in fighting situations.
 Initially working with partners to drill on small combinations develops good habits and important foundational skills.
 Once students have a basic proficiency, they learn to link these combinations into strings of movement, building off of what they learned in previous sparring sessions.
 After that, free sparring is introduced and students are able to practice their techniques in a non-choreographed, controlled manner.

 Adult Tai Chi